tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 #### #4 Lumino

-- Lumino Transaction Compression Protocol (LTCP) is a technique for transaction compression
+- Lumino Transaction Compression Protocol (LTCP) is a technique for Tx compression
 - Lumino network is a lightning-like extension of the RSK platform that uses LTCP
 - Difference compression of data from same owner with aggregate signing of previous Txs
 - RSK newly launched on main net January 2018, Lumino Network still be launched in test net